Gordon’s Wine Bar | Embankment Wine Bar

 3) Take your date to Gordon’s Wine Bar.

 Established, approximately, in 1890, it’s widely considered to be the oldest wine bar in the whole of London, and has been frequented by the likes of G. K. Chesterton and Rudyard Kipling (he who wrote exceedingly good books).

-A crepuscular, subterranean, semi-circular cave carved from bedrock, and lit by candle light, Gordon’s is the sort of place that you can escape underground and tuck yourself away in a corner to sample an award-winning wine list of unsuspectingly modern drops from both the classic regions of France to South America and beyond.
+A crepuscular, subterranean, semi-circular cave carved from bedrock, and lit by candle light, Gordon’s Wine Bar is the sort of place that you can escape underground and tuck yourself away in a corner to sample an award-winning wine list of unsuspectingly modern drops from both the classic regions of France and Italy to South America and beyond.

-And what better accompaniment to world-class wine than cheese, of which there are twenty-something to choose from, as well as a number of laid-back snack-size dishes like their pate with freshly baked bread or peppers stuffed with feta cheese.
+And what better accompaniment to world-class wine than cheese (of which there are twenty-something to choose from) as well as a number of laid-back, snack-size dishes like pate with freshly baked bread, and peppers stuffed with feta cheese.

-Of course if romantic, candlelit, and cosy wine cellars aren’t you’re idea of romance, then:
+Of course if romantic, candlelit, and cosy wine cellars aren’t your idea of romance, then:

 1) Well done for thinking outside of the box, and